China Web Guide

 Mainland China means Simplified Chinese.
 Over 95% of users on the mainland read and write Simplified.
 Traditional Chinese is for Taiwan and Hong Kong.
 If the mainland is your market, there’s nothing to discuss.

-The actual mistake isn’t the character set though.
-It’s quality.
+The character set is the easy decision.
+Quality is the real issue.
 Machine-translated Chinese reads awkwardly.
 Chinese written by a non-native speaker reads worse.
 Both kill credibility on the first line.
 Content has to come from native Simplified Chinese speakers who know the audience.
-Not a place to save money.
+This is not a place to save money.

 Alipay and WeChat Pay hold over 90% of China’s mobile payments market between them.
 969 million mobile payment users.
 Credit cards exist in China but online they’re not the default.
 Not even close.

 If a Chinese consumer hits your checkout and sees only Visa and Mastercard, they’re gone.
-Not because they can’t use a credit card, but because paying with Alipay or WeChat Pay is just how people buy things online in China.
+Paying with Alipay or WeChat Pay is just how people buy things online in China.
 It’s like landing on a US checkout that only accepts bank transfer.
 Technically possible.
 Nobody’s going to do it.
 If your site doesn’t support both, you basically don’t have a checkout for Chinese customers.

 Alipay and WeChat Pay combined: over 90% of China’s mobile payments.
 969 million users.
 If your checkout only shows Visa and Mastercard, it’s not a checkout.

 Chinese internet users have a specific set of things they look for before engaging with a website.
-Different from Western expectations, and missing them doesn’t make you look foreign.
-It makes you look suspicious.
+Different from Western expectations, and missing them makes you look suspicious to a local audience.

 ICP number in the footer.
 Chinese phone number.
 QQ as a contact channel, which signals local accessibility in a way that an email address alone doesn’t.
 And customer testimonials, especially from other Chinese buyers.